berops/claudie/docs/input-manifest/input-manifest.md

 - `diskSize`

   Size of the storage disk on the nodes in the nodepool in `GB`.
-The OS disk is created automatically with predefined size of `50GB`.
-Minimum value is `30`.
+The OS disk is created automatically with predefined size of `100GB`.
+Default value is `30`, minimum value is `30`.

-  This field is ignored when nodepool is used in the Loadbalancer cluster, as they do not require any additional storage.
+  This field is optional, however, if compute nodepool does not define it, default value is used to create storage disk.

 - `autoscalerConf` [Autoscaler Configuration](#autoscaler-configuration)